SimFerrer/demande-formation/README.md

 - Core : application components and services that are not specific to any game (profile, header, footer) and that can be used from anywhere in the application (pop-up )
 - Auth : components, models and services used to manage user authentication (signup, login...)
 - Shared : custom validators and material module exporting all Material components
+- Training : components, models and services used to manage training (list, create, reference data for modules and organisms)

 ## NgRx